blockchainofthings/CatenisAPIClientJS/README.md

 ```

 > **Note**: the parameters of the *retrieveAssetIssuanceHistory* method are slightly different than the ones taken by
 >the Retrieve Asset Issuance History Catenis API method.
-In particular, the date fields, `startDate` and `endDate`,
+In particular, the date parameters, `startDate` and `endDate`,
 >accept not only strings containing ISO8601 formatted dates/times but also *Date* objects.

 ### Listing devices that currently hold any amount of a given asset